ezraroi/Human-AI-Collab/output/research_components.md

 - **Distinct From:** Human mentors (can modulate infinitely), static tools (responsive), genuine partners (no consciousness)

 **Notes:**
 AI is a secondary catalytic component: powerful but insufficient.
 It provides S\_t and supports Support for preserving workable tension within the pre-existing Challenge Gap (\|D–C\|).
-Insufficient because without Human (Emotional Scaffolding, Alpha-Function, teleology) and Journal (materialization), AI interaction remains purely productive, never transformative.
+Insufficient because without Human (Emotional Scaffolding, Alpha-Function, teleology) and Journal (materialization/re-entry), AI interaction remains purely productive, never transformative.
 The innovation: recognizing AI's unique combination of capabilities (modulable S\_t, infinite availability, dialogical simulation) alongside its fundamental limitations (no S\_e, no consciousness, no teleology) enables precise architectural positioning—neither dismissing AI as "just a tool" nor overvaluing it as "partner."

 ---